Join the global

-Part library, part theatre, Pinghe Bibliotheater is designed by OPEN Architecture for the students of Qingpu Pinghe International School in Shanghai, China.
+Part library, part theatre, Pinghe Bibliotheater by OPEN Architecture presents an ocean of knowledge for students of Qingpu Pinghe International School in Shanghai, China.

 Likened to an ocean liner or a blue whale, Pinghe Bibliotheater pitches out of the ground like a seabound creature pitching out of the water.